Meet Our Clergy

 Having assisted at St Augustine’s on a regular basis for several years the decision was made that he should be added to the staff in an official capacity.

-From All Saints day (1st November 2020) Louis join us as our permanent organist at St Augustine’s.
+From All Saints day (1st November 2020) Louis joined us as our permanent organist at St Augustine’s.
 Organs also feature In his “day” job – he works for a long established firm of organ builders in Kent.

 Roy is one of the founding members of our parish.
 He is also our Safeguarding Officer and also an Altar Server at St Augustine’s.
 In his work outside church he is a Company Director and Social Worker.